 The demand for school places in Wandsworth, as across London, has been in decline since 2018.
-Contributing factors include; primary a fall in birth rate, the uncertainty brought about by Brexit causing some families to leave the UK / reduced immigration, more recently Covid 19 has resulted in families moving outside of London, alongside increasing lack of affordability of housing in the private sector.

-Modelling future pupil numbers is challenging however, birth rates are a strong indication of the future and at the moment the 0-5 populations have been in decline for a decade and are not expected to bottom out until 2030.
+Contributing factors include primary a fall in birth rate, the uncertainty brought about by Brexit causing some families to leave the UK / reduced immigration, more recently cost of living pressures have resulted in families moving outside of London, especially the increasing lack of affordability in the private sector.
+Modelling future pupil numbers is challenging however, birth rates are a strong indication of the future and at the moment the 0-5 populations have been in decline for a decade and are not expected to bottom out until well past 2030.
 The decline in numbers of births is likely to drive the reduced need for school places for the next 10 years or more.